redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge4-Modernize_With_Containers_WebApps_Cosmos.md

 <hr>

-3. <strong>Perform another VM test with CloudEndure</strong>
+3. <strong>Perform another virtual machine test with CloudEndure</strong>

     * Return back to the CloudEndure Console

     * Select the checkbox next to the "migrate-host" virtual machine, Click "Launch Target Machines" and select "Test".
-This will cause a new VM instance to be created within Azure based on the current status of your source VM.
+This will cause a new virtual machine instance to be created within Azure based on the current status of your source virtual machine.
 Since you have "updated" it by providing data to the NodeJS application / MongoDB environment, this should now also migrate to Microsoft Azure.

     * After the test is completed, this should reflect in the "Machines" tab